MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-record-details.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

 Sellers can view details about a saved contact, together with associated records such as accounts and opportunities.
-You can extend the customer relationship management (CRM) record details capability that Copilot for Sales provides with insights from your own application.
+You can extend the customer relationship management (CRM) record details capability that Sales app provides with insights from your own application.

 ## API description

 You must add the following API description to the action.
-In this way, Copilot for Sales can identify the correct API that must be invoked to enrich the capability.
+In this way, Sales app can identify the correct API that must be invoked to enrich the capability.

 *This action gets records related to a CRM record.
 The action enhances the existing skills of Copilot for Sales.*